dandevri/learn-node/notes.md

 Before start storing data, how should data be stored.
 MongoDB has many types.
 You can then perform more complex queries.

 ## 5.2
+-

+## 6.1
+Browser needs to send it as a multipart.
+Then configure express to handle that file type.
+Every files has it's own mimetype to describe what type of file it is.
+You can't rely on remaning alone, but you can rely on the mimetype of a file.

+Buffer, we are not saving but reading into memory.
+You also need to do something with the response, otherwise server is going to give a timeout.

+## 6.2
+If a query in mongoDB doesn't find anything that not an error but it just returns null.